» »

 Photography

-Allowed take pictures in the museum.
+Allowed take photographs in the museum.